 Lower your investment fees by using a discount brokerage or robo-advisor

 If you are savvy enough to purchase your own investments online, choose one of Canada’s best discount brokerages, such as Questrade or Wealthsimple Trade, to get the lowest fees possible on ETFs, stocks and other assets.
-Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $10 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
-All you have to do is deposit $100 and buy $100 worth of stock within the first 45 days.
+Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
+All you have to do is deposit and trade at least $250.
+Sign-up today to take advantage of this exclusive offer.

 If, on the other hand, you prefer to take a hands-off approach to investing, a robo-advisor like Wealthsimple will recommend a diversified portfolio of low-fee ETFs for you based on your answers to a few online questions regarding your age, comfort level with risk and investment goals.
-Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $1,000 initial deposit), and get a $100 cash bonus deposited into your account.